NShanks/ffsite/README.md

 # Start the Django server
 python manage.py runserver
+Your backend will be running at http://localhost:8000.

+Terminal 2: Frontend (React)
+Bash

+# Navigate to the frontend folder
+cd frontend

+# Start the React server
+npm start
+Your frontend will be running at http://localhost:3000.

-Admin Workflow & Project Notes
+Admin Workflow & Management Commands
 This is the "engine" of the app.
-All custom logic is handled by management commands.
+All custom logic is handled by management commands run from the backend folder.

 1. sync_sleeper (Run Daily)
 This is the main "engine."
 It syncs all data from the Sleeper API into our local database.